skip-mev/docs/docs/blocksdk/3-searcher-docs.md

     // ******************************************************
     txBuilder.SetTimeoutHeight(height)

-    // Sign the auction transaction with nonce n + 1
+    // Sign the auction transaction using nonce n + 1,
-    // where n is the number of transactions in the bundle
-    // that are signed by the searcher offsetNonce := sequenceNum + sequenceOffset
+    // and ensure that all subsequent transactions by
-    signerData := auth.SignerData{
+    // the searcher are signed with incrementing values of auction transaction. signerData := auth.SignerData{
         ChainID:       CHAIN_ID,
         AccountNumber: accountNumber,
-        Sequence:      offsetNonce,
+        Sequence:      sequenceNum,
     }

     sigV2, err = clientTx.SignWithPrivKey(